The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 ## Characteristics of a homologous series:
+-

-  - All the compounds fit the same general formula
+  - All members have the same general formula because they are of a same functional group.
   - The chain length increases by 1 each time
   - As the chain gets longer, the compounds show a gradual change in properties